 Uncle Romel took my sister's life on Saturday, May 17, 2003.

 He was 31 years old while my sister was 18 years old.

 (I am 32 years old writing this to you.)

-7 months later, he wrote a letter to my 16-year-old self and my parents.
+A year and a half later, he wrote a letter to my 17-year-old self and my parents.
 We each had a letter from him.
 (That was 3 letters total.)